Aditya-Rohan-Singh/cs5113fa22-proj/README.md

 |12/01/22|Project Submission|Not Started|

+## Execution steps
+- ./pokemon.py --N 9 --T 3 --P 3

+- docker-compose up --build

 ## First version logging

 - The function display\_board() when called will display the current board from the server.
 It stores the hostnames of the server in a n\*n matrix and while displaying retrieves the emoji assigned to each node from a json file called node-list.json while stores a dictionary in the format hostname:emoji

+- Note: The GIF might take some to load.
+But it is there in the README.md

 ![](https://github.com/Aditya-Rohan-Singh/cs5113fa22-proj/blob/main/milestone3.gif)